 Visits to patients in the in-patient unit

-Up to three people can now visit at the same time to one person for two hours a day.
-This time frame may be negotiable if there are no additional risks identified.
-Visiting is assessed on a day-to-day basis depending on what is happening in the hospice.
+Two or three people can now visit at the same time to one person.
+Visiting is assessed on a day to day basis depending what is happening in the hospice.

-When patients are in the last hours of life we will, wherever possible, support additional visits for family members.
-In these cases, we will discuss with families any requirements necessary to ensure this is done safely.
+When patients are in the last hours of life we will, wherever possible, support more flexible visitng.
+In these cases we will discuss with families any requirements necessary to ensure this is done safely.
+At these times you may be exempt from having a test before visiting.
 We would also like to support important conversations prior to the final days of life and this can be discussed with the Nurse in Charge on an individual basis.

 If a patient has suspected or confirmed COVID-19 visiting is not allowed but would be arranged where a patient is at the end of their life.

 Virtual visiting can be offered via a smart phone or iPad.